peterdtitan/simple_shell/README.md

 ## Files
 ### man_1_simple_shell
-Man page for the HSH simple shell.
+Man page for the simple shell.
 More to be updated...

 ### shell.h